AA-EEO News & Highlights

 To help promote a violence-free campus, the University System of Georgia (USG) Board of Regents has mandated and required that all faculty and staff members “receive specific education and training with regard to reporting responsibilities, requests for confidentiality and other matters related to the prevention of… more »

-The Women at Work Series is a professional development program designed for women regardless of their position (job title) at Georgia State University.
-The ultimate goal of the Women at Work Series is to generate new knowledge for the participants, create a more informed business savvy citizen, and to provide an additional professional development option… more »
+The Women at Work Series is a professional development program designed for women at Georgia State University and is sponsored by the Office of Opportunity Development–Affirmative Action/Equal Employment Opportunity Training and Compliance.
+The goal of the Women at Work Series is to generate new knowledge for the participants, create a more informed and business savvy… more »